 No. As of January 1, 2014, EPA is no longer offering ENERGY STAR certification for medical office buildings or residence halls/dormitories/barracks.
 However, you can still benchmark and receive a 1-100 score.
 If you score 75 or above and want to communicate your success, we suggest that you publicly display the ENERGY STAR Scorecard.

 Why?
 The ENERGY STAR 1 – 100 score for medical office buildings and residence halls/dormitories/barracks still relies solely on DOE's 1999 Commercial Building Energy Consumption Survey (CBECS).
-EPA is currently updating the ENERGY STAR scores with updated CBECS data that became available in 2016.
-In August 2018, EPA will release updated scores for all property types.
-If there is sufficient data on these space types, EPA will re-introduce ENERGY STAR certification for these property types.
+In August 2018, EPA will release updated scores for most property types with CBECS data that became available in 2016.
+Medical offices and dormitories will not be updated in 2018.

-In addition, EPA is working with the American Society for Healthcare Engineering (ASHE) to potentially update the ENERGY STAR scores for medical office buildings with updated ASHE data.
+However, EPA is working with the American Society for Healthcare Engineering (ASHE) to potentially update the ENERGY STAR scores for medical office buildings with updated ASHE data (in 2019).